 - 2 cups fresh bean sprouts

 - 1 small bunch of water spinach/kangkung pick the leaves and tender stems

 - 1 large piece fried fish cake sliced (optional)

 - Soy sauce for the chili

 Clean and devein the prawns.
-Save the heads, tails and shells to make the prawn stock to use as soup base
+Save the heads, tails, and shells to make the prawn stock to use as a soup base

 Bring a large pot of water (enough to cover the pork ribs) to boil.
 Put in the pork ribs and blanch it until the pork started to turn color, about 5 minutes and turn off the heat.
 Drain the water and set aside.
 Clean the pot up of any scums.
 This step is to get rid of the "meaty" smell from the ribs

-Preheat your pot again over high heat.
-Add 2 Tbsp of oil and saute the prawn heads, shell and tails until they are fragrant and the color changes to orange.
-Add in the brown sugar and garlic and saute again until the garlic is fragrant
+Preheat a large pot over medium heat.
+Add 2 Tbsp of oil and saute the garlic for about 30 seconds.
+Add prawn heads, shell, and tails and saute until they are fragrant and the color changes to orange.
+Add the water and bring to a boil and then let it gently simmer for 10 minutes

-Portion individual cooked noodles, water spinach, prawns and ribs into serving bowls.
+Portion individual cooked noodles, water spinach, prawns, ribs, and fish cake slices (if using) into serving bowls.
 Ladle the hot soup over the noodles and everything else

 Serve with chopped red chili doused in soy sauce if you prefer